 - Supply necessary information— Communicate with the insurance adjuster and provide only the essential information regarding the collision.
 You should also be meticulous as you fill out any necessary paperwork to ensure you don’t make any mistakes that could affect your claim.
 Furthermore, you should maintain a file that includes proof of all your expenses and other documents related to your claim.

-- Contact a Newport Beach car accident attorney — Lastly, but crucially, you should consult with an experienced car accident injury lawyer in California as soon as possible.
+- Contact an Orange County car accident attorney — Lastly, but crucially, you should consult with an experienced car accident lawyer in Orange County as soon as possible.
 They can handle the entire claims process for you while you focus on your recovery.
 Dealing with insurance companies can be stressful.
-An attorney can see that your paperwork is filed on time and can even negotiate with the insurance company on your behalf.
+Our personal injury law firm can see that your paperwork is filed on time and can even negotiate with the insurance company on your behalf.

 If you cannot recover fair compensation through insurance, you may still have grounds to pursue legal action.
-This is when a California car accident lawyer will be essential.
+This is when an Orange County car accident lawyer will be essential.
 They will evaluate what compensation you’re entitled to and assist you with the next course of action.
-An attorney can also help determine who is at fault and prove the other party’s negligence.
+Our Orange County car accident attorneys can also help determine who is at fault and prove the other party’s negligence.

-Have you been injured in a Newport Beach car accident?
+Have you been injured in a car accident?
 Was someone else to blame?
-If so, the attorneys at Sam & Ash Injury Law are prepared to help determine your legal rights and seek the compensation available by law.
+If so, the Orange County car accident lawyers at Sam & Ash Injury Law are prepared to help determine your legal rights and seek the compensation available by law.

 Contact us today for a free, no-risk consultation.
 You deserve What’s Right.